-The Federal Government is now set to reintroduce toll collections on some selected dual carriageways across the country.
+The federal government is now set to reintroduce toll collections on some selected dual carriageways across the country.

-He said, “the Ministry of Works and Housing presented a policy memorandum for the approval of federal roads, bridges, tolling policy, and also a regulation that will provide the legal framework for the tolling policy.
+He said, “The Ministry of Works and Housing presented a policy memorandum for the approval of federal roads, bridges, tolling policy, and also a regulation that will provide the legal framework for the tolling policy.

-“But the big step to actual tolling was taken today by presenting for approval the broad policy that will guide the tolling so that local people, states, local governments, all those who manage roads, investors who want to come in, will know what our tolling policy is.
+“You will recall that about two years ago, you had asked me here when roads would be tolled, and I told you, there’s a lot of work.
+So, we have taken another step.
+So let me be clear, tolls are not going to start tomorrow, but the big step to actual tolling was taken today by presenting for approval the broad policy that will guide the tolling so that local people, states, local governments, all those who manage roads, investors who want to come in, will know what our tolling policy is.
 And that will form the basis of their financial modeling, their investment decision.

 “Now, when will it start?
 First of all, the tolls will not start until roads are motorable.
 So let’s be clear about those.